 Custom Carrier Card Flow

-Developers creating their own carrier card will create a Vivado project using the AMD provided K26/K24 production SOM Vivado board file as a starting point.
-The K26/K24 board file contains the MIO configuration defined by the SOM HW design, and provides a minimal HW configuration to boot to Linux.
+Creating your own carrier card creates a Vivado project using the AMD provided K26/K24 production SOM Vivado board file as a starting point.
+The K26/K24 board file contains the MIO configuration defined by the SOM hardware design, and provides a minimal HW configuration to boot to Linux.
 The K26/K24 board file does not contain any information specific to a carrier card.
-Developers then design in their specific custom MIO and PL based physical interfaces to create their own custom HW configuration while following the Kria CC Design Guide (UG1091).
+Then you design in your specific custom MIO and PL based physical interfaces to create your own custom hardware configuration while following the Kria SOM Carrier Card Design Guide (UG1091).
 After creating the integrated SOM + CC configuration, a .xsa file is exported.
-If using Linux, developers then create a Petalinux project to generate boot and OS images for booting Linux.
-Developers can then use the artifacts to create applications to run on top of the base Linux, using the previously discussed workflows: Vitis Accelerator Flow, Vitis Platform Flow, or Vivado Accelerator Flow.
+If using Linux, then create a PetaLinux project to generate boot and OS images for booting Linux.
+Use the artifacts to create applications to run on top of the base Linux, using the previously discussed workflows: Vitis Accelerator Flow, Vitis Platform Flow, or Vivado Accelerator Flow.

 Prerequisites and Assumptions

-This document assume that developer will use 2022.1 or later for tools and SOM content releases.
-The tool versions should match - e.g. use the same tool versions for PetaLinux, Vivado, and the released BSP.
+This document assumes that you use 2022.1 or later for tools and SOM content releases.
+The tool versions should match.
+For example, use the same tool versions for PetaLinux, Vivado, and the released BSP.

 1. Vitis tools installation